-Find out why it’s important to use Welsh at work and what we are doing to promote the use of the Welsh language within the health and social care and early years and childcare sectors.
+Find out why it’s important to use Welsh at work and what we're doing to promote the use of the Welsh language within the health and social care and early years and childcare sectors.

 Why is using Welsh at work important?

-By enhancing the workforce’s Welsh language skills, knowledge and understanding of bilingualism, this can help deliver better care services for everyone.
+By improving the workforce’s Welsh language skills, knowledge and understanding of bilingualism we can provide better care services for everyone.

 The benefits of using Welsh at work include:

 - removing the risk of isolating individuals by failing to provide services in their preferred or native language

-- avoiding potential complaints to the Welsh Language Commissioner about poor or deficient Welsh language services made to the Welsh Language Commissioner
+- avoiding potential complaints to the Welsh Language Commissioner about poor or deficient Welsh language services

-- achieve equality standards by delivering Welsh language services
+- achieving equality standards by providing Welsh language services

-- assess individual needs by communicating with users of service in their preferred language
+- assessing individual needs by communicating with users of service in their preferred or native language

-- promote the reputation of your organisation by providing a bilingual service.
+- promoting the reputation of organisations by providing a bilingual service

 Welsh language policy and legislation

-Following legislation and developments in language policy, service providers need to take reasonable steps to ensure that they have proportionate, appropriate and adequate staffing arrangements in place to provide a bilingual care service.
+Following legislation and developments in language policy, service providers need to take reasonable steps to make sure they have proportionate, appropriate and adequate staffing arrangements in place to provide a bilingual care service.

-Further legislation establish new Language Standards for public bodies in Wales.
-These Language Standards will be equally applicable to third party bodies, agencies, companies and organisations that provide care services on behalf of public bodies such as local authorities.
+Further legislation established new Language Standards for public bodies in Wales.
+These Language Standards also apply to third party bodies, agencies, companies and organisations that provide care services on behalf of public bodies such as local authorities.

 - organisations shouldn't assume English as the default language when providing their services

-- Welsh speakers should not be required to ask for a service in Welsh.
+- Welsh speakers shouldn’t have to ask for a service in Welsh.

-Here are some useful links to Welsh language standards, planning and awareness.
-Information on rights, Welsh language schemes, and guidance to support delivery of a bilingual service.
+Here are some useful links about Welsh language standards, planning and awareness.
+There’s also information about rights, Welsh language schemes, and guidance to support the provision of a bilingual service.

 What is 'More than just words'?

-- to ensure that the language needs of Welsh speakers are met
+- make sure the language needs of Welsh speakers are met

-- to provide Welsh language services for those who need it
+- provide Welsh language services for those who need it

-- to demonstrate that language plays an important part in the quality of care and isn’t seen as an “add-on”.
+- show that language plays an important part in the quality of care and isn’t seen as an “add-on”.

-This is a proactive approach to language choice and need in Wales, placing the responsibility for ensuring Welsh language services on service providers not on the individual who uses services.
+This is a proactive approach to language choice and need in Wales.
+It places the responsibility for ensuring Welsh language services on service providers, not on the individual who uses services.

-Both Welsh speakers and non-Welsh speakers alike have a part to play in delivering Welsh language services.
+Both Welsh speakers and non-Welsh speakers have a part to play in providing Welsh language services.

 The Welsh Government’s has pinpointed four priority groups where Welsh language services are especially important.
 These are: